flotwig/ringo/DESIGN.md

 `[Sequence Number]~[Command] [Arguments]\r\n`

+The sequence number begins at 0 and rolls over once it reaches 2048.
+Each Ringo has an independent sequence.

 ### Hello Message

 A client sends an initial message to a POC.
 Upon receiving this message, the POC will send the client a copy if its RTT Vector.